UBC-NLP/COLX_565_sentiment_instructors/shortReflection.md

-# Short Reflections Assignment
+# Short Reflection Assignment

 ## Overview
-The **Short Reflections** assignment is designed to encourage students to critically engage with the course material, reflect on key concepts, and connect theoretical knowledge to practical applications.
+The **Short Reflection** assignment is designed to encourage students to critically engage with the course material, reflect on key concepts, and connect theoretical knowledge to practical applications.
 These reflections provide an opportunity for students to consolidate their learning from lectures, labs, and readings in a structured yet concise manner.

-Each reflection should be **500-700 words** and must be submitted as a **Markdown (`.md`) file** or a **PDF document** via GitHub.
+Each reflection should be **500-700 words** and must be submitted as a **PDF document** via Canvas.

 ---